-The Acting/Directing option allows majors to receive training in various acting methods, styles and historical periods that will give the student an overall understanding of the craft of acting.
-A vigorous production season provides ample opportunity for on-stage experiences in the option.
+The Bachelor of Arts in Acting/Directing offers students training in various acting methods, styles and historical periods that will give the student an overall understanding of the craft of acting.
+A vigorous production season provides opportunity for on-stage experiences.

-The Musical Theatre option offers training in music, dance, vocal performance, and acting.
-The option, which contains rigorous production and historical elements, prepares majors for a myriad professional opportunities including touring companies, theme parks, cruise ships, and regional theatres.
+The Bachelor of Arts in Musical Theatre offers training in music, dance, vocal performance, and acting.
+The option, which contains rigorous production and historical elements, prepares majors for many professional opportunities including touring companies, theme parks, cruise ships, and regional theatres.

-The Technical Theatre/Design option focuses on the "be-hind the scenes" aspect of theatre.
-Students learn through coursework and practical application methodologies used to create visual and auditory imagery on the stage.
+The Bachelor of Arts in Technical Theatre Design focuses students' study on the "be-hind the scenes" aspect of theatre.
+Students learn through coursework and practical application, methods used to create visual and auditory imagery on the stage.

-The Theatre Management option affords majors the opportunity for hands on experience in the stage management, marketing, promotion and administrative aspects of the theatre.
-This option includes meaningful cross-curricular courses in communications and art.
+The Bachelor of Arts in Theatre Management Promotion affords students opportunity for hands on experience in stage management, marketing, promotion, and administrative aspects of the theatre.
+This option includes meaningful cross-curricular courses in communication and art.